 As the president of ISMS, Tellis recently presided over its 43rd Marketing Science Conference, hosted by the Simon Business School of the University of Rochester.
 The conference, although virtual, drew 900 attendees.
-Tellis also presided over conference’s Doctoral Consortium as well, which drew 112 students.
+Tellis also presided over the conference’s Doctoral Consortium as well, which drew 112 students.

 USC Marshall hosted the ISMS Conference in 2017.

 Tellis is the author of seven books and more than 300 research papers.
 His Google Scholar citation count is approaching 30,000.
-His research has garnered many “best paper” awards, including twice winning the William F Odell Award for Best Article in Journal of Marketing in the past 10 years—in 1998 and 2019.
+His research has garnered many “best paper” awards, including twice winning the William F. Odell Award for Best Article in the Journal of Marketing in the past 10 years—in 1998 and 2019.

 He has won many of the field’s important awards, including the AMA-Irwin-McGraw-Hill Distinguished Educator Award, the Churchill Award for Lifetime Contributions to Marketing Research, awarded in 2019 by the American Marketing Association, and the Paul D. Converse Award for contribution to science in marketing.
 He was named a Fellow of the INFORMS Society of Marketing Science and the American Marketing Association in addition to three other academies.

 As a leading expert in innovation, tech evolution, social media, and AI, he regularly contributes thought leadership opinion pieces to national outlets including the Wall Street Journal, Huffington Post, and Nasdaq.